goanto/goanto/README.md

 My expertise lies at the intersection of **AI infrastructure, cloud platforms, and distributed systems**.
 I've built and scaled platforms serving **200,000+ daily users** , where I architected multi-provider LLM routing platforms and cross-platform mobile applications, led engineering teams, and published research in top-tier conferences.
 I'm passionate about solving complex technical challenges and delivering high-impact solutions.

-**Currently available for freelance consulting, development and architecture projects.**

 ---